 - Approve your claim based on the evidence you have given to prove one of the good cause reasons listed in Section I.A. above.
-If your claim is approved, you will not have to cooperate with the Department. - ♦ Deny your claim because the evidence you gave was not enough to prove one of the reasons listed in Section I.A. above. - Look into ("investigate") your claim further so that the Department can get the information it needs to see if it can approve your claim.
+If your claim is approved, you will not have to cooperate with the Department. - Deny your claim because the evidence you gave was not enough to prove one of the reasons listed in Section I.A. above. - Look into ("investigate") your claim further so that the Department can get the information it needs to see if it can approve your claim.
 You may have to tell what you know about the absent parent, such as their name and address.
-The Department will not contact the absent parent without telling you first. - NOTE: The Child Support Enforcement Unit (CSEU) may review the Department's findings and the good cause decision.
+The Department will not contact the absent parent without telling you first.

+NOTE: The Child Support Enforcement Unit (CSEU) may review the Department's findings and the good cause decision.
 If you ask for a hearing on your good cause claim, the CSEU may be involved with that hearing.
 If your good cause claim is approved, the CSEU may try to establish paternity or collect support only if the Department decides that this can be done without risk to you or your child.
-This will not be done without telling you first. - II.
+This will not be done without telling you first.

+II.
 If you do not cooperate and do not have a good cause claim or domestic violence waiver that was approved:

-You will get less TA and will not get MA for yourself.
-TA for your child may be paid to someone else called a "protective payee".
-I have read the front and back of this notice, ☐ I have given the ☐ I can cooperate in pursuing child support without exposing my children or myself to physical or emotional harm. applicant/re ☐ I cannot pursue child support, as it would expose my children or myself to physical or emotional harm. copy of this notice.
-SIGNATURE OR APPLICANT/RECIPIENT DATE SIGNATURE OF WORKER DATE
+TA for your child may be paid to someone else called a protective payee.
+I have read the front and back of this notice, ☐ I have given the applicant/recipient a copy of this notice. □ I can cooperate in pursuing child support without exposing my children or myself to physical or emotional harm. ☐I cannot pursue child support, as it would expose my children or myself to physical or emotional harm.
+SIGNATURE OR APPLICANT/RECIPIENT DATE SIGNATURE OF WORKER DATE ļ ļ

-LDSS-4279 (Rev. 8/08) Reverse NYS OTDA
+LDSS-4279 (Rev. 1/10) Reverse NYS OTDA